-Most errors that occur in the NetBackup Administration Console for UNIX appear in an attention dialog or in an error message pane in the lower right area of the console.
-Those that appear elsewhere are Java exception errors, which are not documented in this guide; they may appear in the status line (bottom) of the NetBackup Administration window, or in the log file that contains stdout or stderr messages written by Java APIs or by the NetBackup Administration Console.
+Most errors in the NetBackup Administration Console for UNIX appear in the following: an attention dialog box or in an error message pane in the lower right area of the console.
+If they appear elsewhere, they are Java exception errors, which are not documented in this guide.
+They may appear in the status line (bottom) of the NetBackup Administration window.
+They also may appear in the log file that contains the stdout or the stderr messages that Java APIs or the NetBackup Administration Console write.

-The following are the four kinds of error messages seen in the NetBackup Administration Console.
+The following are the four kinds of error messages that appear in the NetBackup Administration Console: